 Pursuant to the provisions in Article 5 of the European Parliament and of the Council Regulation 2019/2088/EU on sustainability-related disclosures in the financial services sector (SFDR), a fund management company shall state how the remuneration policy is consistent with the requirement for the integration of sustainability risks.
 Sustainability risks refer to an environmental, social or corporate governance related event or circumstance that, should it occur, would have an actual or potential significant adverse impact on the investment value.
-Sustainability risks are taken into consideration within the scope of the remuneration system primarily through the Management Company's fund management - in accordance with the fund rules, the Prospectus and the Management Company's Policy for Shareholder Engagement and Responsible Investment - by regularly taking sustainability risks into account in the fund management and by evaluating the fund managers' performance against indexes that include sustainability requirements.
+Sustainability risks are taken into consideration within the scope of the remuneration system primarily through the Management Company's fund management-in accordance with the fund rules, the Prospectus and the Management Company's Policy for Shareholder Engagement and Responsible Investment-by regularly taking sustainability risks into account in the fund management and by evaluating the fund managers' performance against indexes that including sustainability requirements.
 In addition, there is also the condition that variable remuneration to fund management pursuant to SFDR.
-Sustainability risks are addressed incorrectly can result in lower remuneration (both fixed and variable remuneration) or a downward adjustment/ discontinuation of variable remuneration.
+Sustainability risks are also taken into consideration within the scope of the salary factors.
+Sustainability risks that are addressed incorrectly can result in lower remuneration (both fixed and variable remuneration) or a downward adjustment/discontinuation of variable remuneration.